Booksellers Look To Bicycle Stores For Inspiration

 LYNN NEARY: From a sales perspective, Mike Hammanwright says, books and bikes are not as different as you might think.
 Both attract discerning customers who care deeply about the products they are buying.

-Mr. MIKE HAMMANWRIGHT (President and Chief Executive Officer, Revolution Cycles): To most consumers, our product is a passion product.
+MIKE HAMMANWRIGHT: To most consumers, our product is a passion product.
 Well, I think that's true of books, as well.
 I think people who love to read, they have a passion for books.

 NEARY: Hammanwright, president and CEO of Revolution Cycles, says customers of both bike and book stores want a sales force that knows what it is talking about.

 HAMMANWRIGHT: You're living on the edge of a sword, and so, if you're really good you'll do well.
 But if a customer comes expecting that expertise, and you don't deliver it, you're going to do very poorly.

 NEARY: As the booksellers gathered in his store in Arlington, Virginia, Hammanwright handed each of them one of the brightly colored bicycle pins, which is offered to all his customers.